 When the Angkor complex was discovered it was decided that the giant trees, such as ficus and silk tree (which roots were so merged with the ancient temple walls) won’t be removed cause they eventually became a whole.

 Try Fish Amok

 There are a few restaurants on the Angkor site that offer traditional Khmer dishes.
-Take a lunch break and order this traditional Khmer meal – spicy fish soup with vegetables and coconut milk.
-The flavour may be a bit unusual at first, but it’s definitely super tasty.
+Take a lunch break and order Fish Amok, the traditional Khmer meal – spicy fish soup with vegetables and coconut milk.
+The flavor may be a bit unusual at first, but it’s definitely super tasty.

 Have a tuk-tuk ride

 While in Siem Reap, you shouldn’t miss a tuk-tuk ride.
 An engine-powered rickshaw, is an essential form of urban transportation in many Asian developing countries, and those in Cambodia are called Tuk-tuks.

 The ride and the traffic may be chaotic, but quite charming.
 Make sure to arrange a price in advance, and make sure to bargain as they always try to charge you a fortune at first.
 It’s also possible to hire a tuk-tuk for an Angkor day trip.
 It costs 20 USD and it’s one of the most convenient ways to reach the site.

 Try some street food

 In Siem Reap the street is where the greatest bites can be found.
 For 2$ you can get a beef in sweet and sour sauce, vegetable noodles, grilled chicken sticks or any other Cambodian dish.
 Make sure to try their fresh fruit juices and milkshakes as they are way more delicious that those you can find in the stores.
 Another great thing to try are the roti pancakes.
 It looks almost like a banana pancake, but surely is the most delicious dessert in the world.
 Of course, don’t forget to try fresh coconut water straight from the coconut.